 We have a proven track record of financial responsibility.

-Easterseals-Goodwill earned $70 million in revenue in fiscal year 2019 (the most recent year for which our audited financial statement is available), and we spent more than 90 cents of every dollar on programs and services for people in need.
+Easterseals-Goodwill earned $66.6 million in revenue in fiscal year 2020 (the most recent year for which our audited financial statement is available), and we spent more than 90 cents of every dollar on programs and services for people in need.
 This is a very healthy number in the nonprofit world, and a solid indicator of our commitment to good stewardship of your donations.
-You can find more details on our 2019 Financials here.

 For nearly three decades, Easterseals-Goodwill has consistently spent less than 10 percent of its revenue on administrative and overhead expenses.
 While overhead expense isn’t the only way to judge a responsible charity, it is important.
 And so is this: Easterseals-Goodwill is a gold-level GuideStar participant, which speaks to our commitment to financial transparency.